nimh-dsst/dataSci_job_ad_2024/README.md

 ### DRIVEN

 We're looking for someone who's motivated to develop and research their own ideas.
-You should be willing and able to argue for the priorities they think we should focus on, and work together to achieve those goals.
+You should be willing and able to argue for the priorities you think the team should focus on, and work together to achieve those goals.
 You should be a self-learner and a self-starter.
 Please provide some examples of things you have worked on independently.

 # How to apply…